kefniark/mango/Readme.md

 - Infra
   - [ ] Make it compatible with devenv container & nixpacks
   - [ ] Deploy & Document (auto build docker images / binaries) for (Self-hosted, Heroku, Fly.io, GCP, ...)
+- Mango itself
+  - [x] Use Mango to generate the static docs of mango
+  - [ ] Publish docs on github pages